(term ends May 2021)

 Isabel Taylor (term ends May 2022)

-Isabel has over 25 years' experience in information technology project management, business analysis, communications, and customer relations, and runs Taylored Solutions, consulting with artists, non-profits and small businesses to improve online and other forms of communication.
+Isabel has over 25 years' experience in information technology project management, business analysis, communications, and customer relations.
 She attended and volunteered at her first SERFA conference in 2015.
 In 2016, she served as conference registrar.
 She's enjoys improving processes and communication, and is the SERFA site webmaster.
 Taylor is the president of the North Carolina Songwriters Co-op, based in Carrboro.
 Her debut album, 'Awake Again,' was released in June 2016 and reached #15 on the Folk DJ chart in January 2017. www.isabeltaylorsings.com